-In addition to developing the language and academic skills necessary to be successful in their studies at a seminary in the United States, LCC students develop those English skills needed to participate in the daily prayer life of the seminary and to be active on campus and in the community.
-To reach the appropriate language level, students are enrolled in 17 to 19 hours of classroom instruction and 3 to 4 hours of language lab training for a total of 20 to 23 hours of English language study per week, on average.
+Students in the LCC Program are enrolled in 17 to 19 hours of classroom instruction and 3 to 4 hours of language lab training for a total of 20 to 23 hours of English language study per week, on average.
 A student completes the program when he has passed the official Test of English as a Foreign Language (TOEFL®) administered by Educational Testing Service.
-A passing score on the TOEFL iBT® for the undergraduate program at Conception Seminary College is 70: Qualifying students planning to directly enter theology school must meet the minimal entrance requirements set forth by the chosen institution.
+A passing score on the TOEFL iBT® for the undergraduate program at Conception Seminary College is 70; qualifying students planning to directly enter theology school must meet the entrance requirements set forth by the chosen institution.
 Students may spend as many as six to eight semesters (three or four years) in intensive English studies to reach the appropriate level.

-Moreover, because LCC students are fully integrated into seminary formation and college life, they are able to practice their language skills while they study, work, and pray with their seminarian brothers-who also benefit from the cross-cultural interactions and become more aware of how diversity will affect their future ministry.
-LCC Seminarians talk with their peers about cultural expressions, community living, and personal development with support from the human-formation staff; they participate in all communal spiritual activities of the college and work one-on-one with a spiritual director.
+In addition to developing the language and academic skills necessary to be successful in their studies at a seminary in the United States, LCC students develop those English skills needed to participate in the daily prayer life of the seminary and to be active on campus and in the community.
+In fact, they are fully integrated into seminary formation and college life: They talk with their peers about cultural expressions, community living, and personal development with support from the human-formation staff; they participate in all communal spiritual activities of the college and work one-on-one with a spiritual director.
 Furthermore, once students' English is at the elementary level, they receive a pastoral assignment where they interact with groups in the community.